It’s summer, and that means iced coffee.

 Then, to throw a spanner in the works, I prefer something lighter and enjoy my iced coffee black and as cold as possible!
 So play it by ear.

 But these are definitely the brews to try.
-Let us know if you find something you love here, or if you have your own favorite maybe you could suggest that.
+Let us know if you find something you love here, or if you have your own favorite beans for cold brew this 2021, maybe you could suggest that.
 I’m open to learning!

 This sounds wild, but Life Boost Coffee is pretty much definitely within the top 3% of coffees in the world.